Cleaning and home maintenance

 - Check that your radiator thermostat is wide open.
 You can regulate the temperature yourself by scale 1 to 5.
 You have to turn the thermostat very carefully, don’t use force.
 If the radiator doesn’t warm up, contact to our service man immediately.
 If the thermostat has been broken by using too much force, Kuopas is going to invoice a price for a new thermostat from the tenant.

-- Thick curtains in front of the radiator will prevent warm air from entering the room
+- Thick curtains or furniture in front of the radiator will prevent warm air from entering the room.

 - Check that there is minimum 20 cm of space between the radiator and any furniture.

 - Only Kuopas service man can vent the radiator

 - Do not close the air vents in the windows, you can adjust them if it’s possible

 - Do not adjust the vents inside your apartment, for example in the bathroom